azaldua/practicaRefaccio/README_Andreu.md

 1. We delete the file that comes by default.iml and create the .gitignore with the content *.iml.
 2. We separate the classes into different.java files.
 This way we can more easily maintain the code.
+3. I have not added refactor, because basically all the code is refactored

 ## Class --> MathUtils.java